Posted on

 Tips for Visiting the Ark Encounter and Creation Museum

-Here are the highlights of the ark…
+Here are the highlights we discovered as we ‘encountered’ the ark…

 Seeing the actually size of the ark in person is really impressive and awe inspiring.